 See how the chin is now tucked down towards the chest you want the face to be open and looking up towards you

-You will place your “posers” underneath the layer you are photographing baby on.
-It is super important to have this layer pulled “TIGHT” no lumps or bumps.
-Thick blankets, like my example or duvets are easy to pull tight as they have some weight to them.
-If the layer you have chosen to photograph baby on is thin, put some other thicker layers underneath this layer to put your posers underneath.
+You will place your “posers” underneath the layer you are photographing the baby on.
+It is super important to have this layer pulled “TIGHT” with no lumps or bumps.
+Thick blankets, like my example or duvets, are easy to pull tight as they have some weight to them.
+If the layer you have chosen to photograph the baby on is thin, put some other thicker layers underneath this layer to put your posers underneath.
 This will keep your backdrop clean and seamless.

 Now lets talk angles and compostition…